The Lioness (album)

 The Lioness is the fourth studio album by Songs: Ohia.
 It was released by Secretly Canadian on January 17, 2000.
 A reissue of the album, Love & Work: The Lioness Sessions, was released on November 23, 2018.

 Production

-The album was recorded by Andy Miller at Chem 19 Studios in Glasgow, Scotland, with Alasdair Roberts, Geof Comings, Jonathan Cargill, and members of Arab Strap.
+The album was recorded by Andy Miller at Chem 19 Studios in Hamilton, near Glasgow, Scotland, with Alasdair Roberts, Geof Comings, Jonathan Cargill, and members of Arab Strap.

 Critical reception

 Exclaim! thought that "the transatlantic recording session inspired Molina to produce what is both his darkest and cheerful record to date."
 The Austin Chronicle called the album "quiet and reflective, numbing and resolute, with writing as simple and straightforward as an ice pick under the ribs."
 The Sunday Times wrote that "Songs: Ohia's slug- paced folk-blues owe an obvious debt to the spectral yowling of Will Oldham's Palace Brothers, but The Lioness still has the power to turn the most brightly lit room a delicate shade of blue."